nitinbhardwaj297/cover-letter-generator/README.md

 # Cover Letter Generator

 Introducing the Cover Letter Generator, a cutting-edge tool crafted to help you craft an impeccable cover letter for your ideal job.
-It combines the capabilities of Streamlit and OpenAI to deliver a customized and polished cover letter that suits your specific requirements.
+It combines the capabilities of Streamlit and OpenAI to deliver a customized and polished cover letter that suits your specific requirements hi.

 ![demo](demos/demo.gif)